 Heat sinks play an essential part in managing LED heat dissipation.
 They are designed to conduct the heat away from the LED and PCB and convect and radiate heat to the surrounding environment.
 The ambient air circulates through and around the heatsink to help cool it.

 The heat sink must transfer the heat away from the PCB so that no thermal buildup occurs within the LED packages.
-This happens when heat transfer rates of the heat sink to the air outpaces the heat transfer rates from the LED to the PCB.
+This happens when heat transfer rates of the heat sink to the air outpace the heat transfer rates from the LED to the PCB.
 The material used to maximize the heat transfer between the PCB and exposed convective surface must be highly conductive, like aluminum alloy which boasts a thermal conductivity of around 190 W/mk.

 Radiation does not typically play a major role in the heat dissipation of low-to-mid power LED fixtures, as it pertains mostly to large surface areas and temperatures of over 100 degrees Celsius.
-However, for high power LED fixtures (e.g. a high bay light), radiative heat dissipation can become a solution to improve thermal performance.
+However, for high-power LED fixtures (e.g. a high bay light), radiative heat dissipation can become a solution to improve thermal performance.
 Indeed, such luminaries employ large heat sinks and operate at a high case temperature.
 Such devices are often equipped with heat sinks that have received some surface treatment like chemical blacking or oxidizing in order to increase the emissivity.

 6. Active Cooling: Small Fans or Liquid Cooling